FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Adopt a “waterfall” development process.
 Maintain the current release schedule.
 Ensure that documentation explains how all the features interact.
 Ensure that the entire application is tested in a staging environment before the release.
 Ensure that the process to roll back the release is documented.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.
 _(Incorrect.
 A waterfall process means that you are generally targeting large full releases.
 This approach was appropriate for boxed software that incurred significant costs in terms of time, manufacturing resources, infrastructure, and expense for a release.
 Larger releases are more complex and more likely to break, and they are difficult to troubleshoot because many changes are made at the same time.
 Smaller, frequent releases with an automated build process that includes integrated testing with Test Driven Development (TDD) are less likely to require rollbacks, and rollbacks are simpler.)_

--Adopt an “agile” development process.
+**-Adopt an “agile” development process.
 Reduce the time between releases as much as possible.
 Automate the build process from a source repository, which includes versioning and self-testing.
 Use Cloud Monitoring, Cloud Logging, and Cloud Alerting to ensure visibility.
-Use a canary deployment to detect issues that could cause rollback.
+Use a canary deployment to detect issues that could cause rollback.**
+_(Correct!
+A modern CI/CD pipeline lets you release smaller changes more frequently and includes integrated testing.
+Using a canary deployment can let you detect issues before you deploy your new version at scale.)_

 10.